Emergence of Chimeras States in One-dimensional Ising model with Long-Range Diffusion: Conclusions

 Interestingly, numerical simulations revealed a region of the phase space where chimeras and attractors coexist and interact, often leading to the eventual collapse of chimeras into stable attractors.
 This transition can be clearly observed by fixing $R$ and increasing $N$ which effectively reduces $r.$ In doing so, the system passes from the region of stable chimeras to that of chimera-attractor coexistence.

-An essential factor in the emergence of chimera states is that the Metropolis transition rate (Eq. \ref{eq:metropolis}) inherently accepts zero-energy moves.
+An essential factor in the emergence of chimera states is that the Metropolis transition rate (Eq. (\ref{eq:metropolis})) inherently accepts zero-energy moves.
 In classical systems, however, any transition involves a finite energy cost, raising the question of why such moves are accepted.
 The simulated dynamics should therefore not be interpreted as physically realizable.
 Rather, unconditional acceptance of transitions between configurations with identical energy (and thus identical Boltzmann weights, $e^{-\beta \mathcal{H}}$) ensures unbiased sampling of the configuration space.
 Importantly, the main result -- the existence of stable chimera states in the one-dimensional Ising model with long-range interactions -- remains robust when other transition rates, such as the Glauber dynamics, are employed (data not shown).

-In conclusion, we have shown that a uniformly coupled, one-dimensional Ising system supports the existence of chimera states under diffusive dynamics in the thermodynamic limit.
-An interesting question to address is if such patterns can also appear and be stable in non-equilibrium situations, for example including reaction and diffusion competing dynamics.
+In conclusion, we have shown that a uniformly coupled, one-dimensional Ising system supports the existence of chimera states under diffusive dynamics in the thermodynamic limit. {Although we have performed our study in noiseless conditions ($T=0$) where simple analytical derivations can be obtained, preliminary simulations shows that most of the behaviour reported in the present work also holds for $T>0$, including a rich phase diagram with the appearance of stable chimeras and attractors but now with boundaries between chimeras and attractors more diffuse and with the convergence of chimeras into attractors occurring quickly.
+However, we think that the extension of the present work for $T>0$ is more appropriate for a future work since it requires an in-depth analysis and the development of different types of analytical approaches for the proper characterization of the system’s emergent behavior.} Another interesting question to address is if such intriguing chimera patterns can also appear and be stable in non-equilibrium situations, for example including reaction and diffusion competing dynamics.
 Extending the present study for such situations could be of great interest.
 In fact, some preliminary simulations of such dynamics point out in this direction (data not shown).
-However, we think that a fully study of this non-equilibrium system setup is beyond the scope of the present study and be more appropriate for a future work.
+We think, however, that a fully study of this non-equilibrium system setup is beyond the scope of the present study and be more appropriate for a future work.

 Finally, given the extensive use of the Ising model for the study of many different complex systems, our findings in the present work offer a solid basis for exploring chimera theory in such systems.
 These results also point to potential applications in systems with discrete collective behavior, such as complex neural networks, therefore suggesting promising applications in neuroscience.